-Cold brew coffee is made with iced or room-temperature water and has to soak either overnight (12 hours) or anywhere from 18 to 24 hours for a more robust coffee.
-But what you get is
+Cold brew coffee is best made with room-temperature water and has to soak for 12 hours or anywhere from 18 to 24 hours for a more robust coffee.

-- a less acidic coffee drink,
+- a less acidic drink,

 - that is easy to make,

 - can be stored for up to two weeks in the fridge—although I suggest enjoying it within one week,